 A couple of months ago I finished writing my fourth guide book; The Swale Way.
 This is the first in a series of three guides, following the rivers that rise on the ridge above the Mallerstang valley on the border of Cumbria and North Yorkshire.

-You can buy the book from its own dedicated website – it costs £10 inc. UK postage: Swale Way Book Shop
+You can buy the book from the Pocket Routes website – it costs £10 inc. UK postage: Swale Way Book Shop

 The 80 mile Swale Way follows the length of the River Swale, upstream, from its confluence with the River Ure near Boroughbridge to its source at the head of Swaledale, where Birkdale Beck and Great Sleddale Beck meet, in the Yorkshire Dales National Park.
 It is a walk of contrasts – along the way it passes through the historic market towns of Boroughbridge, Thirsk and Richmond with their numerous tourist attractions; it passes famous battle sites and historic parkland; through lush meadows and dramatic gorges and travels the length of Swaledale, considered by many to be the most beautiful of all the Yorkshire Dales.